andref2015/Page-Scout/README.md

 ════════ ⋆★⋆ ════════

 Here's how to get started:

-SETUP FILES
-1. Hello
-2. Yello

 SETUP YOUR OPENAI API KEY
 1. Go to https://beta.openai.com/account/api-keys and copy your API key.